django/channels/docs/tutorial/part_3.rst

         def _chat_log_value(self):
             return self.driver.find_element_by_css_selector('#chat-log').get_property('value')

-Our test suite extends ``ChannelsLiveServerTestCase`` rather than Django’s usual suites for end-to-end tests (``StaticLiveServerTestCase`` or ``LiveServerTestCase``) so that URLs inside the Channels routing configuration like ``/ws/room/ROOM_NAME/`` will work inside the suite.
+Our test suite extends ``ChannelsLiveServerTestCase`` rather than Django's usual suites for end-to-end tests (``StaticLiveServerTestCase`` or ``LiveServerTestCase``) so that URLs inside the Channels routing configuration like ``/ws/room/ROOM_NAME/`` will work inside the suite.